 The point of departure for this programme is water.
 Water is a fundamental part of the bioeconomy and bioproduction value chains, e.g. in transportation, primary plant production, industrial processes and for social well-being.

 As a Nordic platform, the programme will build on the national programmes and bring Nordic added value to the national and international research and innovation activities.
 The Nordic approach will advance the bioeconomy transition in a holistic way.
 This will give new insight into how research and innovation can jointly add momentum to bio-based and sustainable societal development.

 The development of new knowledge is at the core of the Nordic Bioeconomy Programme.
 Basic building blocks are research, innovation and entrepreneurship, with active involvement from the private and public sectors, industry, consumers, end-users and others.

 The Programme Committee comprises representatives for the participating funding organisations:

-- Laura Raaska, Director of Biosciences and Environment Research, the Academy of Finland (member)
+- Laura Raaska, Director of Biosciences and Environment Research, the Academy of Finland (chair)

 - Riitta Julkunen-Tiitto, Professor, University of Eastern Finland (member)

 - Ægir Thor Thorsson, Senior Adviser, Rannís, Iceland (member)